flairNLP/flair/resources/docs/TUTORIAL_10_TRAINING_ZERO_SHOT_MODEL.md

 print(sentence)
 ```

-In this case, zero-shot prediction false predicts "drink" for the sentence "I am so glad you like burritos!".
+In this case, zero-shot prediction falsely predicts "drink" for the sentence "I am so glad you like burritos!".

 To improve this, let's first create a small corpus of 4 training and 2 testing examples: